EdwardT8745/program1/README.md

 # program1
-COP4520 Programming Assignment 1/n
+COP4520 Programming Assignment 1

-Created the program in eclipse/n
+Created the program in eclipse

 Ran program in eclipse